Mobile Friendly Responsive Web Design

 - Avoid using position, it will result in overlaps (if multiple div elements are positioned with the same hight)

-- Avoid landing page redirects that result in bad user experience
+- Avoid landing page redirects that result in a bad user experience

 - Optimize images, specifically loading, positioning and sizes